damonturney/pytas/README.md

 # pyTAgui
-/Users/damon/Desktop/BACKED_UP/Software/DamonWrittenSoftware/Transient_Absorption_Processing/python_qt_TA_data_processing_v0p5
+/Users/damon/Desktop/BACKED_UP/Software/DamonWrittenSoftware/Transient_Absorption_Processing/python_qt_TA_data_processing_GUI

 Installation

+0: Install python preferably via anaconda (e.g. miniconda) and conda install matplotlib, h5py, numpy, scipy

-1: Save the folder of python files to a directory on your computer at the base of your TA processing work
+1: Save this folder of python files to a directory where you often keep software

-2: Each time you open a new python instance (aka terminal): add the TA software folder pathname to PYTHONPATH, by opening a python instance and executing the following.
+2: Each time you start python, you need to add the TA software folder pathname to PYTHONPATH, by opening a python instance and executing the following.

     import sys
     import os